About..

 Digital imaging and picture processing

 I'd like to drop first a few words on picture resolution and processing.
 Pictures in the Internet are a compromise between optimal resolution and practical picture size.
-For the sake of acceptable download times, it is inevitable to compress scanned and original digital pictures alike.
+For the sake of acceptable download times, it is inevitable to compress digital pictures.

-Discussing with fellow enthusiasts whether digitally enhanced pictures are acceptable or not, I have learned that many people reject the idea of digitally reworked pictures totally, saying that they should be published as slides or negatives on a 'as-it-is' basis.
+Some people reject the idea of digitally processed and reworked pictures totally, saying that they should be published as slides or negatives on a 'as-it-is' basis.

 Second: Digital photography is different in many aspects to conventional photography.
-For instance, digital pictures need re-sharpening wit software tools because the built in sharpening algorithms in the cameras do often not show the same results.
+For instance, digital pictures need re-sharpening wit software tools because the built in sharpening algorithms in the cameras cannot be controlled as in the software.
 So re-sharpening is required if you want to take full advantage of the optical capabilities of your digital camera.
-A conventional slide, on the other hand, was as good as it came out of the camera and a negative print was as good as it was received from the lab.
+A conventional slide, on the other hand, was as good as it came out of the camera and a negative print was as good as you got it from the lab.

 Thanks to the development in digital technology, the hobby photographer today gets affordable cameras, tools equipment.
 We got opportunities that were entirely left to the profs only a decade ago.